tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Filtering - removing anything which isn't needed
 - Uses Velocity Template Language (VTL)
 - Common exam scenario is REST API (on API Gateway) to a SOAP API ..transfrom the request using mapping template

+### API Gateway - Stages and Deployments

+A stage is a named reference to a deployment, which is a snapshot of the API.
+You use a Stage to manage and optimize a particular deployment.
+For example, you can configure stage settings to enable caching, customize request throttling, configure logging, define stage variables, or attach a canary release for testing.

+- Changes made in API Gateway are not live until they are deployed
+- The current API state needs to be deployed to a stage